What is Passive House?

 A Passive House is the pinnacle of energy-efficient and sustainable design.
 This high level of energy efficiency radically reduces operating costs and C02 emissions.
 The resulting ultra-low energy needs can then be covered in a cost-effective manner by renewable energy sources, setting the stage for a building to become net-zero, net-positive or zero-carbon.

 The Passive House standard is NOT just for houses.
-Any building type can be designed to meet the performance targets.
+VY Architecture employs sound building science principles and energy-modeling during the architectural design process so any building type can be designed to meet the Passive House performance targets.
 Examples of Passive House schools, multi-family residential towers, offices, fire stations, car dealerships among others can be found across North America.

 The Passive House standard is a performance-based metric.
 There is no single prescriptive path that must be followed.
 There are also no specific construction methods or material types that must be employed.
-Instead, the design team relies on optimizing various parameters to meet several important performance targets.
+Instead, the design team (architect, mechanical engineer and envelope consultant) relies on optimizing various parameters to meet several important performance targets.
 The exact target values described below are determined by a project’s size and specific climate.

 - Limit on heating and cooling loads (both annual and peak).
 This is how much energy it takes to keep the building warm or cool during the entire year and also on the coldest (and warmest) day of the year.